Loading

 Zero Approved in Palo Alto

 As of February 2026, no builder's remedy project has been approved and constructed in Palo Alto.
 Multiple applications are in various stages of appeal.
-The city has found ways to delay or deny on non-density grounds consistently.
+The city has used procedural tools to delay or deny on non-density grounds in every case reviewed.

 “Builder's remedy protects your density.
 It doesn't protect your lot assembly.”